zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all Users by accessing the route described below.
+The admin can visualize all Users by accessing the route below.

 Route: *`GET "/api/v1/admin/clients"`*

 # Admin Client User Telephone

-When logged in, the admin can access information about users' telephones, it allows him to create, update, show and list them.
+When logged in, the admin can access information about users' telephones.
+This access allows him to create, update, show and list them.

 ## Create